Review: Black Diamond StormLine Stretch Rain Gear

 Conclusion

-Since I’ve had the Stormline rain jacket and pants, I’ve been reaching for my rain gear with much more enthusiasm and I’m much quicker to pull out the jacket at a lunch stop on a hike to keep the wind off me.
-It’s comfortable, it’s light, has a nice skin-feel and does exactly what it’s supposed to without any fuss.
+Since I’ve had the Stormline rain jacket and pants, I’ve been reaching for my rain gear with much more enthusiasm — and I’m quicker to pull out the jacket at a lunch stop on a hike to keep the wind off.
+It’s comfortable, light, has a soft skin-feel and does exactly what it’s supposed to without fuss.
 In a nutshell – the most comfortable rain gear I’ve ever worn.

 This gear was provided by Ram Mountaineering for review purposes and can be purchased from any specialist outdoor store that stocks Black Diamond.